marczz/mzlinux_pages/text_processing/emacs.md

-There are a lot of color themes provided with emacs, in the `/usr/share/emacs/<version>/etc/themes` you find _as far of emacs 26_: adwaita, deeper-blue, dichromacy, leuven, light-blue, manoj-dark, misterioso, tango-dark, tango, tsdh-dark, tsdh-light, wheatgrass, whiteboard.
+There are a lot of color themes provided with emacs, in the `/usr/share/emacs/<version>/etc/themes` you find _as far of emacs 26_: adwaita, deeper-blue, dichromacy, [leuven], light-blue, manoj-dark, misterioso, tango-dark, tango, tsdh-dark, tsdh-light, wheatgrass, whiteboard.